sandra0503/portfolio-page/contents/index.md

     - icon: /icons/001-tablet.svg
       title: HTML, CSS & JavaScript
       anchor: js
       details: While I'm confident in building the frontend part of state-of-the-art web applications, I'm always learning new things and technologies.
-Besides a deep knowledge of HTML, CSS and <b>JavaScript</b>, I'm familiar with frameworks like React, Angular or <b>Vue.js</b>.
+Besides a deep knowledge of HTML, CSS and <b>JavaScript</b>, I'm very passionate about  <b>Vue.js</b> and TypeScript.
 I have experience building complex and data-heavy web applications.
 In my most recent project we were building an online shop implemented with Zalando's Mosaic 9 stack.
     - icon: /icons/002-ux.svg
       anchor: ux
       title: Focus on UX/UI